sanggonlee/plum/README.md

 Him: I like plums.

 He likes making jokes, but this time he wasn't joking.
 I found this very entertaining, so that's how the name of this project came to be.
-Shall we call it favour-oriented naming?
 If you prefer a more boring version, you can remember it as "Postgres Locks Uner Monitoring" or something (I made that out of "plum", honestly).

 ## Features